PicanhaLabs/blog/_posts/supporting-older-ie-whats-your-excuse.md

 1- This support really worth.
 Stop crying `¯\_(ツ)_/¯` .

 2- The company doesn't give a shit for your calculation.
 So it's up to you.
-Keep your job, accept you reality and cry to the waiter in the end of the day.
+Keep your job, accept your reality and cry to the waiter in the end of the day.
 Or find a new one that fits your expectations.

 ### A Tip